Guerrilla marketing: Typical procedure

 First, corporations identify the public places where the campaign can be developed such as beaches, cultural events, close to schools, sporting events and recreation areas for children.
 Next, companies have to develop a plan to get close to different media and the target market.
 In order to attract attention, street marketing events not only involve unusual activities, but use technology as part of the events.
 The purpose is to increase the value of the campaigns and get potential consumers' attention.

-Besides, the plans that companies develop take into account that guerrilla or street marketing involves global communication and interaction not only with the customers or the media.
+Companies develop plans taking into account that the global communication and interaction involved in guerrilla or street marketing is not limited to customers or the media.
 They are also developed to identify opportunities and collect enough information about products, markets and competitors.
-For example, for businesses it is important that customers stay with them, instead of choosing the competitors’ offers.
+For businesses, it is important that customers stay with them, instead of choosing the competitors’ offers.
 They implement innovative strategies with which they will not lose position in the market, and they consider supplementation with other advertisement through other mediums, such as radio and television, when using street marketing.

-There are various examples of strategies that are used in guerrilla marketing.
-One of them is to provide offers to increase sales.
+Various strategies are used in guerrilla marketing.
+One strategy involves providing offers to increase sales.
 In many cases, businesses do not only supply their products or services to be recognized, but they also offer other things for free.
 Another instance is to present a fundraiser offer.
 The point of this strategy is to help other organizations, such as schools, by offering them money.
 Most companies implement this method not only to increase their sales, but to improve their reputation and image among the community.
 Finally, there is a strategy called "team selling" that consists of forming groups of people, the majority of them young, who go knocking on doors of different houses in a neighborhood.
 They do this in order to help companies with promoting and selling their products or services.